SaadBazaz/auto-corona-graphics-generator/README.md

 A small editable Python script to automatically get COVID-19 stats and create Photoshop graphics

 ## Why?
-Python is a great and easy tool used increasingly by scientists and artists for scripting, yet Adobe (creator of Photoshop and Illustrator) have yet to support Python scripting.
+Python is a great and easy tool used increasingly by scientists and artists for scripting, however, Adobe (creator of Photoshop and Illustrator) have yet to support Python scripting.

 ### Credits:
 - Python Photoshop Scripting: https://martechwithme.com/photoshop-scripting-with-python-on-windows/